 Trigger Point in Poland – August 2010

-This past August I had the pleasure of presenting one of my newest workshops in Warsaw, Poland.
-And as a tourist I must say that Poland is a wonderful place and would definitely recommend visiting Warsaw.
-The people are friendly, the architecture is amazing, the food was delicious (not to mention the delicious coffee) and everything is so reasonably priced compared to western Europe!
-And without hesitation, I would recommend a visit to Krakow… the Old Town is rich with history and very “European.”
-Where else can you dine in a restaurant that first opened it’s doors way back in the 14th century!
+This past August, I had the pleasure of presenting one of my newest workshops in Warsaw, Poland.
+And as a tourist, I must say Poland is a beautiful place, and I recommend visiting Warsaw.
+The people are friendly, the architecture is fantastic, the food is delicious (not to mention the delicious coffee), and everything is reasonably priced compared to western Europe!
+Where else can you dine in a restaurant that first opened its doors way back in the 14th century!
+And without hesitation, I would recommend a visit to Krakow.
+The Old Town is rich with history and very “European.”

-This newest workshop is accredited by the Polish Society of Physiotherapy.
-All 24 attendees were physiotherapists, and they’ll now be incorporating their new (and developing) Trigger Point skills with their patients.
-Of course, 35 hours of training only scratches the surface when it come to Trigger Point bodywork… but they are eagerly on their way to discovering the substantial benefits of this therapy!
+The Polish Society of Physiotherapy accredits this newest workshop.
+All 24 attendees were physiotherapists, and they’ll now be incorporating their unique (and developing) Trigger Point skills with their patients.
+Of course, 35 hours of training only scratches the surface regarding Trigger Point bodywork.
+But they are eagerly on their way to discovering the substantial benefits of this therapy!
 And that’s the objective of my workshops and courses.
 I wish them all the best.

 Rick Kaselj, MS